ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/command-line-intro.md

 2. Type in your username and password.
 3. Make sure the File Protocol is SFTP.
 4. Press "Login".
-5. Look at the [documentation](https://winscp.net/eng/docs/getting_started) to learn how to transfer items.
+5. Look at the [WinSCP documentation](https://winscp.net/eng/docs/getting_started) to learn how to transfer items.

 **Try transferring a file from tadpole to your local computer.**